 We have done this passionately along side of raising three boys and caring for many foster children.

-In 2015, I was appointed a Senior Fellow at PolicyLink — an organization guided by the belief that those closest to the nation’s challenges are central to finding solutions.
-They are also dedicated to “lifting up what works.”
-In that role, I am bringing forward the stories, lessons, strategies and structures we have used to capture the power and capacity of people to create and own change.
+During my appointment as a Senior Fellow at PolicyLink — an organization guided by the belief that those closest to the nation’s challenges are central to finding solutions — I had the opportunity to bring forward the stories, lessons, strategies and structures we have used to capture the power and capacity of people to create and own change.

 I am a deep believer in equity and inclusion, and I have always pursued opportunities to advance social justice.
 This commitment was shaped during the late 1960’s when I worked side-by-side with farmers in Kentucky’s Appalachian farmlands, the Eastern Shoshone and Northern Arapaho building schools on the Wind River Reservation, and Cesar Chavez and the Mexican American Farmworker Union organizing boycotts for better working conditions in California.

 For the next 15 years, I worked raising money to strengthen access to higher education, served on the start-up team for a major healthcare foundation, and led a $17 million public-private campaign to build a critically-needed 103-bed emergency shelter for children in San Diego.

 With the launch of VanicaCummings in the early 1990s, my work focused on fundraising and capital campaign planning, non-profit strengthening, and providing technical assistance in partnership with foundations that wanted to strategically link capacity building to grantmaking.

 In 1995, Ron and I would put our business on hold to become the leadership team of a newly created operating foundation, called the Jacobs Center for Neighborhood Innovation, to address the underlying issues of disinvestment and economic distress in a disinvested area of San Diego.
 The community partnership would become known as the “Market Creek experience.”